MichaelsPlayground/NfcMifareClassicEv1VerifyOriginalitySignature/readme.md

 - Signature Scheme: ECDSA with NONE hashing
 - Signature encoding: IEE P1363 (32 bytes R value, 32 bytes S value)

-As guys from NXP added some code for using the curve and converting the signature from P1363 to DER encoding the complete verification is done in pure Java without any additional 3rd party tools.
+As the guys from NXP added some code for using the curve and converting the signature from P1363 to DER encoding the complete verification is done in pure Java without any additional 3rd party tools.